dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Thistle Seeds Recipe.md

 Grow thistle in your garden with these seeds!
 Thistle helps you swim better for a short time.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Thistle Seeds Recipe

 Sorting priority: 22008

-Item uid: Thistle Seeds Recipe

 # shops selling Thistle Seeds Recipe: